GravityPDF/gravity-pdf-documentation/docs/v5/gfpdf_disable_product_table.md

 ## Description

 By default, Gravity PDF will group products in a table at the end of a PDF.
-This filter allows you hide that table in the PDF.
+This filter allows you to hide that table in the PDF.

 ## Version